Airco DH.4: Design

 The DH.4 was armed with a single forward-firing synchronised Vickers machine gun along with either one or two .303 in Lewis guns fitted on a Scarff ring fired by the observer.
 In terms of bomb load, it accommodate a maximum payload of 460 lb, which could be mounted upon external racks.
 Throughout the type's production life, a number of alterations to the armaments, such as the ergonomics of the observer's Lewis gun and the installation of an additional Vickers gun, were implemented.
 A pair of DH.4s were outfitted with COW 37 mm guns for experimental purposes, but the war came to a close prior to firing trials being conducted.
 All armaments would typically be removed from those DH.4s that were used by civil operators, including ex-military aircraft that were sold on in great numbers following the end of the Great War.

-One of the more elaborate modifications of the DH.4 was the adaption of the type as a seaplane.
+One of the more elaborate modifications of the DH.4 was the adaptation of the type as a seaplane.
 It was furnished with large floats, which were allegedly based upon the design of those used upon the German Hansa-Brandenburg W.29 seaplane.
 According to Bruce, while no such aircraft entered into operational service as a result of competition from other aircraft to perform the role, a number of DH.4 seaplanes were produced for trial purposes at Felixstowe and were successfully flown.